moddio/moddio-docs/using-scripts/entity-types/unit.md

 Since this ability costs 100 "Rage", it can only be used when the unit has a full "Rage" attribute.
 (The maximum value for "Rage" is 100).
 Costs are built in, so if the unit can afford the cost, the amount will be automatically removed from the desired attribute.
 In case the unit can not afford the cost, the user action is ignored and the corresponding script will not run.

 We also have the option of connecting **Player Attributes** to be used as ability costs.
 They work the exact same way, so we won't cover them here.
-If you want to know more about player attributes, they are discussed in more detail **[here (link to player attributes)]**.

-**[should we remove the `Quantity` option from these `Cost` settings?]**

 ### Movement method

 The physics simulation of the game engine allows for a few different options that control how it calculates movement of a unit. `Velocity` is the default setting for the "Homie" unit type in the "Open World" template.
 This is the simplest movement method, where the physics engine assigns a speed that the unit is moving in a certain direction.
 A new velocity overwrites the previous velocity of a unit, so a unit using this movement method can turn immediately.

 Another way movement can be simulated is through the application of `Force`.
 Here, instead of the physics engine assigning a velocity for the unit, the engine will move the unit as if a force was pushing it in the movement direction.
 This option is better for games where you will have other forces acting on the unit like gravity in platformer games or explosions from rockets.
 When applying a force in the opposite direction that a unit was moving previously, the force will first cancel out the previous velocity of the unit before it can move into the direction applied.

-**[really should figure out what to say for impulse. don't think it even works]**

 There will also be times where you have a unit type that you don't want to move at all.
 Maybe you only want its movement to be controlled by scripts. `This unit will not move` is provided as an option.